 Your budget is instantly more accurate when you know how much inventory your business plans to buy, store, use, or sell.
 When your team can adequately forecast demand, you’ll find that preparing budgets is a whole lot easier.

-When you forecast customer demand, you aren’t just anticipating what people will want.
-You’re also armed with valuable information about when they will want certain stock.
-You can use your historical sales or usage data to work backward, creating a production schedule that ensures the right stock is ready at the right time.
+When you forecast demand, you aren’t just anticipating what you’ll need.
+You’re also armed with information about when you’ll need it.
+You can use historical usage data to work backward, creating a project schedule that ensures the right materials arrive just before they are needed on-site.

 To ensure your entire network of suppliers, vendors, manufacturers, and wholesalers are on the same page, you might want to look into inventory strategies to avoid supply chain disruptions.